dbanty/dylananthony.com/_posts/graphql-lambda-rust.md

 > Interested in seeing how to apply this CDK setup to Python applications?
 Upvote [this idea thread][python cdk idea].

-I used [cargo-make] to orchestrate a bunch of building and running tasks (I highly recommend you check it out if you find yourself using `Makefile`s with Rust).
+I used [cargo-make] to orchestrate a bunch of tasks (I highly recommend you check it out if you find yourself using `Makefile`s with Rust).
 Postgres via `docker-compose` is my go-to database, though you can easily swap in MySQL or MSSQL since I'm using [SQLx] to run queries.
 Throw in a bit of [tracing] following the examples of the fantastic [Zero to Production in Rust] book, and we've got ourselves a pretty solid development platform for building our API.

 ## The Code